 Meanwhile, her fiance helps her with bookwork, a side of the business she didn't learn about in veterinary school, she said.

-"I just wanted to get in my own truck and go to my clients farms," Riffle said, "and help clients that love their horses."
+"I just wanted to get in my own truck and go to my own farms," Riffle said, "and go to clients that love me."

 We hope to see you again!